sleepingkiwi/jonathanbaggaley/src/work/foreign-birds-in-colour.md

 tags: work
 title: Foreign Birds in Colour
 projectDate: 2010
+description: >-
-description: Photographs of reproductions of photographs of birds from the book of the same name.
+  Photographs of reproductions of photographs of birds from the book of the same name.

+  Here is the text from the promotional poster; also appropriated from the book:

+  FOREIGN BIRDS

+  *in colour*

+  UNNECESSARY DISAPPOINTMENTS MIGHT WELL BRING TO A

+  PREMATURE END A HOBBY THAT WAS STARTED WITH ENTHUSIASM

+  IN NATURE, THE MOST INTIMATE DETAILS OF

+  BIRD LIFE ARE UNSEEN

+  MAN HAS ALWAYS FOUND INTEREST AND PLEASURE IN DOMESTIC PETS.
+BIRDS HAVE PROVED AN ESPECIAL SOURCE OF DELIGHT TO MANY PEOPLE.
+TODAY THERE ARE A VAST NUMBER OF BIRD KEEPERS AND FANCIERS ALL OVER THE WORLD.
+FORTUNATELY BIRD KEEPING IS NOW CARRIED OUT UNDER MUCH HAPPIER CONDITIONS WHERE THEY ARE ABLE TO FLY FREELY.
 projectContent:
   - name: "01"
     image: